Are you planning a staycation in the country? Wondering what to do in Mudgee NSW?

 We came away from Mudgee with the highest respect for the people of Mudgee and Gulgong.
 They are the friendliest and most welcoming of country folk in NSW.
 We were impressed with their natural ability to share their life stories.
 They did not hesitate to refer us to other wineries if they were not open for lunch or dinner and there were definitely no signs of competition between any of the growers.
 To us, they felt just like a ‘big country family’.

-Our guide on where to stay, where to eat and what to do is suitable for families, couples, solos and groups of friends travelling together.
+Our travel guide on Mudgee on where to stay, where to eat and what to do is suitable for families, couples, solos and groups of friends travelling together.

-- Take A VIP Wine Tour – let someone else drive you around on this VIP Wine Tou, half-day and full-day available
+4. Take A VIP Wine Tour – let someone else drive you around on this VIP Wine Tour, half-day and full-day available

 Pro-Tip